 In a letter written to The Irish Independent a few months before the change took place, a member of the public claimed that the whole issue was a “question of identity” and that he hoped that the people of Ireland would stand against the decision.

-“The proposal to substitute Greenwich for Irish time is one that I hope will be vigorously resisted by the Irish people.
-To suggest that there is anything like a general demand for the change is, in my opinion, the exact reverse of the truth.
-The question is whether we should give up this mark of our national identity to suit the convenience of shipping companies and a few travelers,” he wrote.
+“The proposal to substitute Greenwich for Irish time is one that I hope will be vigorously resisted by the Irish people," he wrote.
+"To suggest that there is anything like a general demand for the change is, in my opinion, the exact reverse of the truth.
+The question is whether we should give up this mark of our national identity to suit the convenience of shipping companies and a few travelers."

 Spain used to operate on GMT until the dictator Francisco Franco, who enjoyed the support of the Nazis, brought the country into line with Germany in 1940.
 When the Second World War ended, the time zone was not changed back and Spain remained an hour ahead of the English despite sharing the same line of longitude.
 The Canary Islands, a group of African islands under Spanish rule, still operate on GMT.

 Several other countries around the world have chopped and changed their time zones over the years, the most attention-grabbing of these being North Korea who officially changed their clocks back 30 minutes in 2015.
-Although this decision was ridiculed on social media, there are at least seven other countries who use half-hour marks between times zones, parts of Canada and Australia among them.
+Although this decision was ridiculed on social media, there are at least seven other countries that use half-hour marks between time zones, parts of Canada and Australia among them.
 Indeed, Nepal uses a quarter-hour mark and bases its time zone on the time the sun passes over a particular mountain.

-Other countries, such as China and India, are so large that several time zones ought to be employed in them but authorities enforce a uniform time-zone.
+Other countries, such as China and India, are so large that several time zones ought to be employed in them but authorities enforce a uniform time zone.
 Although not used in practice, this means that it is pitch dark at ‘mid-day’ in western China while the sun sits in the middle of the sky in Beijing.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.